Bara/mVotes/README.md

 # mVotes
-Polls and Options are cached in an array to increase performance and reduce mysql usage (instead of SELECT all polls+options on every menu everytime).
+This plugin is a standalone polls plugin.
+Admins with the vote flag can create, extend and close polls with a pretty easy to use menu.
+It's also possible to give multiple votes on one poll.
+All data and results are saved in a mysql database.
+Active polls, options and votes are cached as enum struct in a arraylist to increase the performance without many mysql queries.

 ## ToDo
- - ?
+ - Currently nothing

 ## Which features will not added (except anyone do it)
  - Change of title/options